wgtechlabs/unthread-telegram-bot/README.md

 **Important**: All pull requests must be submitted to the `dev` branch.
 PRs to `main` will be automatically rejected.

 Contributions are welcome!
-Your code must pass `yarn build` and `yarn type-check` before merging.
+Your code must pass `pnpm build` and `pnpm type-check` before merging.

 For detailed setup instructions, development guidelines, and security practices, see our comprehensive [Contributing Guide](./CONTRIBUTING.md).